ugeneunipro/docs/content/workflow-designer/workflow-elements/ngs-mapping-reads/map-reads-with-bowtie2-element.md

 By default, Bowtie2 looks for discordant alignments if it cannot find any concordant alignments.
 A discordant alignment is an alignment where both mates align uniquely, but that does not satisfy the paired-end constraints.
 This option disables that behavior.

-False

 **nodiscordant**

 _boolean_

 **No forward orientation (--nofw)**

-If --nofw is specified, bowtie will not attempt to align against the forward reference strand.
+If --nofw is specified, Bowtie will not attempt to align against the forward reference strand.

-False

 **nofw**